Rocky fans may have gotten another glimpse of Apollo Creed in the new saga had Sylvester Stallone gotten his win in a comeback movie.

-Two years ago, that was set to change.
-Creed was lined up to give son Adonis a boost as he recovered in hospital after his clash with Drago’s son.
+A few years ago, that was set to change.
+Creed was lined up to boost his son Adonis as he recovered in hospital after he clashed with Drago’s son.
 It may have been fitting and relevant to see such a vision.

 Sadly, it wasn’t to be.
-The planned scene was cut from the final production.
+The director cut the planned scene, despite Stallone’s idea, from the final production.

-As the movie’s director, Steven Caple explained, Apollo just didn’t have a place in the script.
+As the movie’s director, Steven Caple, explained, Apollo didn’t have a place in the script.

 “Regarding tone, it wasn’t on my level of where I was going with the film,” Caple said.
 “Sly had it in just as an idea we could use, but I thought it might throw people off.